 The Company maintains a conservative cost structure in an effort to build added value into its homes and has worked diligently to maintain a solid financial position.
-Our balance sheet strength and position in cash and cash equivalents should help us avoid liquidity problems and enable us to act effectively as market opportunities present themselves.
+Our balance sheet strength, including our position in cash and cash equivalents, should help us avoid liquidity problems and enable us to act effectively as market opportunities present themselves.

-The Company has manufacturing facilities strategically positioned across the United States, and utilizes local market research to design homes to meet the demands of its customers.
+The Company's manufacturing facilities are strategically positioned across the United States, and utilize local market research to design homes to meet the demands of its customers.
 The Company has the ability to customize floor plans and designs to fulfill specific needs and interests.
 By offering a full range of homes from entry-level models to large custom homes and with the ability to engineer designs in-house, the Company can accommodate virtually any customer request.
 In addition to homes built in accordance with the National Manufacturing Home Construction and Safety Standards ("HUD code") promulgated by the U.S. Department of Housing and Urban Development ("HUD"), the Company also constructs modular homes that conform to state and local codes, park model RVs and cabins and light commercial buildings at many of its manufacturing facilities.

-The Company employs a concerted effort to identify niche market opportunities where its diverse product lines and custom building capabilities provide a competitive advantage.
+The Company seeks out niche market opportunities where its diverse product lines and custom building capabilities provide a competitive advantage.
 Our green building initiatives involve the creation of an energy efficient envelope and higher utilization of renewable materials.
-These homes provide environmentally-friendly maintenance requirements, typically lower utility costs, specially designed ventilation systems and sustainability.
+These homes provide environmentally-friendly maintenance requirements, typically lower utility costs and sustainability.
 The Company also builds homes designed to use alternative energy sources, such as solar and wind.
 From bamboo flooring and tankless water heaters to solar-powered homes, the Company's products are diverse and tailored to a wide range of consumer interests.
 Innovation in housing design is a forte of the Company and it continues to introduce new models at competitive price points with expressive interiors and exteriors that complement home styles in the areas in which they are located.

 Based on the relatively low cost associated with manufactured home ownership, the Company's products have traditionally competed with rental housing's monthly payment affordability.
-Rental housing activity is reported to have continued to increase in recent years, which appears to have caused a decline in tenant housing vacancy rates, causing a corresponding rise in associated rental rates.
-These rental market factors may cause some renters to become interested buyers of affordable-housing alternatives, including manufactured homes.
+Rental housing activity is reported to have continued to increase in recent years, which has contributed to a decline in tenant housing vacancy rates and a corresponding rise in rental rates.
+These factors, among other market and economic factors, may cause some renters to become buyers of affordable-housing alternatives, including manufactured homes.

-Further, with respect to the general rise in demand for rental housing, the Company has realized a larger proportion of orders from developers and community owners for new manufactured homes intended for use as rental housing.
-The Company is responsive to the unique product and related requirements of these home buyers and values the opportunity to provide homes that are well suited for these purposes.
+Further, with respect to the general rise in demand for rental housing, the Company has realized a larger proportion of orders and interest from developers and community owners for new manufactured homes intended for use as rental homes, alternative dwelling units and seasonal living.
+The Company is responsive to the unique product requirements of these buyers and values the opportunity to provide units that are well suited for these purposes.